The T’ai Chi Chih Center is now OPEN and limited IN-PERSON free practices are scheduled for:

 T’ai Chi Chih Practice first Saturday of the month @ noon

-Our new location is Sun Valley Commercial Center, 320 Osuna Rd NE, Suite G1, Albuquerque, NM
+Our location is Sun Valley Commercial Center, 320 Osuna Rd NE, Suite G1 (SE corner), Albuquerque, NM

 Please continue sharing the Chi, doing your individual TCC practice, and knowing that we are all connected through love.